-- 1. Operating Temperature is the case surface temperature on the center/top side of the DRAM. - 2.
-Supporting 0 ~ 85°C with full JEDEC AC and DC specifications. - 3.
-Supporting 0 \sim 85 °C and being able to extend to 95 °C with doubling Auto Refresh commands in frequency to a 32 mS period (tREFI = 3.9 μ S) and to enter to Self Refresh mode at this high temperature range via A7 "1" on EMR (2). - 4.
-During operation, the DRAM case temperature must be maintained between -40 to 95°C for Industrial parts under all specification parameters.
+1. Operating Temperature is the case surface temperature on the center/top side of the DRAM.

+2. Supporting 0 ~ 85°C with full JEDEC AC and DC specifications.

+Supporting 0 ~ 85°C and being able to extend to 95°C with doubling Auto Refresh commands in frequency to a 32 mS period (tREFI = 3.9 μS), the High Temperature Self Refresh has to be enabled by setting EMR (2) bit A7 to 1.
+When the High Temperature Self Refresh is enabled there is an increase of IDD6 by approximately 50%.

+4. During operation, the DRAM case temperature must be maintained between -40 to 95°C for Industrial parts under all specification parameters.